-Commander-in-Chief: We have a Committee on the State of the Order and I believe all these matters should be referred to that committee, and that will eliminate all this unnecessary discussion.
+Commander-in-Chief: We have a Committee on the Sate of the Order and I believe all these matters should he r f rr d to minittee, and that will eliminate all this unnecessary discussion

 Past Commander-in-Chief Fred E. Bolton, of Massachusetts: The chairman is present, but I would like to say a few words.
 I helieve that it ought to be held until such time as the Encampment has its fullest representation.
 It is presumed to be an important report.
 I think as one of the committee (I offer it as a suggestion) that it is worth holding over.
-I would move that it be made a special order of business about 10:15 or 10:30 o'clock this morning.
+I would move that it be made a special order of business about 10.15 or 10.30 o'clock this morning.

-The motion was seconded by Past Commander-in-Chief Speelman and agreed to.
+The motion was seconded bv Past Commander-in-Chief Speelman and agreed to.